tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 instead add names of people you've seen a few times before.
 This is going to ensure that the names are somewhat frequent.

+### Given that reading can harm pronunciation, when is the ideal time to become an avid reader?

+I find that ideally it should be as late as possible.
+Depending on when you make your choice, you trade progress speed and literacy for better pronunciation.
+I recommend getting into reading novels after about a year.
+Waiting longer is likely to give diminishing returns, but go for it if you don't like reading, or you strive for perfect pronunciation.

 ### In order to increase my reading speed, should I force myself to start skimming?

 Khatzumoto recommended skimming mostly as a motivational tool.